thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 - Diagram how web applications store and retrieve data.
 - Explain what a relational database is.
 - Explain why relational databases are so important.
-- Describe what PostgreSQL is.
+- Explain what PostgreSQL is.
-- Install and configure PostgreSQL.
+- Install PostgreSQL using Homebrew.
+- Start a PostgreSQL server using Homebrew Services.
+- Use command line tools to manage databases in a PostgreSQL cluster.
+- Use SQL to manage databases in a PostgreSQL cluster.
+- Use SQL to manage tables in a database.
+- Use SQL to manage rows in a table.

 ## What's the difference between data and information?